-RJRT (individually and as successor by merger to Lorillard Tobacco), American Snuff Co., Sante Fe Natural Tobacco Company, Inc ("SFNTC"), R.J.
-Reynolds Vapor Company ("RJR Vapor"), RAI, Lorillard, Inc. ("Lorillard"), other RAI affiliates and indemnitees, including but not limited to B&W (collectively, the "Reynolds Defendants"), believe that they have valid defences to the tobacco-related litigation claims against them, as well as valid bases for appeal of adverse verdicts against them.
+RJRT (individually and as successor by merger to Lorillard Tobacco), American Snuff Co., Santa Fe Natural Tobacco Company, Inc. ("SFNTC"), R. J. Reynolds Vapor Company ("RJR Vapor"), RAI, Lorillard, other RAI affiliates and indemnitees, including but not limited to B&W (collectively, the

+"Reynolds Defendants"), believe that they have valid defences to the tobacco-related litigation claims against them, as well as valid bases for appeal of adverse verdicts against them.
 The Reynolds Defendants have, through their counsel, filed pleadings and memoranda in pending tobacco-related litigation that set forth and discuss a number of grounds and defences that they and their counsel believe have a valid basis in law and fact.

 Scheduled trials.
 Trial schedules are subject to change, and many cases are dismissed before trial.
-In the US, there are 34 cases, exclusive of Engle progeny cases, scheduled for trial as of 31 December 2018 through 31 December 2019, for the Reynolds Defendants: 12 individual smoking and health cases, 20 Filter Cases and one other non-smoking and health case.
-There are also approximately 135 Engle progeny cases against RJRT (individually and as successor to Lorillard Tobacco) and B&W for trial through 31 December 2019.
+In the US, there are 28 cases, exclusive of Engle progeny cases, scheduled for trial as of 31 December 2019 through 31 December 2020, for the Reynolds Defendants: 14 individual smoking and health cases, 13 Filter Cases and one non-smoking and health case.
+There are also approximately 146 Engle progeny cases against RJRT (individually and as successor to Lorillard Tobacco) and B&W scheduled for trial through 31 December 2020.
 It is not known how many of these cases will actually be tried.

 Trial results.
-From 1 January 2016 through 31 December 2018, 117 individual smoking and health, Engle progeny, Filter and health-care cost recovery cases in which the Reynolds Defendants were defendants were tried, including 13 trials for cases where mistrials were declared in the original proceedings.
-Verdicts in favour of the Reynolds Defendants and, in some cases, other defendants, were returned in 29 cases, tried in Florida (27), California (1) and New Jersey (1).
-There were also 26 mistrials in Florida.
-Verdicts in favour of the plaintiffs were returned in 50 cases, tried in Florida (47), the U.S. Virgin Islands (2), and Massachusetts (1).
-Five cases in Florida were dismissed during trial.
+From 1 January 2017 through 31 December 2019, 108 trials occurred in individual smoking and health, Engle progeny, and Filter Cases in which the Reynolds Defendants were defendants, including 20 where mistrials were declared.
+Verdicts in favour of the Reynolds Defendants and, in some cases, other defendants, were returned in 28 cases (including one directed verdict after the jury reached an impasse in a punitive damages trial), tried in Florida (26) and Massachusetts (2).
+Verdicts in favour of the plaintiffs were returned in 46 cases (including one in which the jury found for the plaintiff in Phase I and the parties reached a resolution agreement prior to completion of Phase II), which were tried in Florida (41), the US Virgin Islands (2), and Massachusetts (3).
+Nine of the cases in Florida were dismissed during trial.
 Two cases were continued during trial.
-Four cases were punitive damages retrials and one case was resolved during trial.
+Three cases were punitive damages retrials.